-Mars investigating spilled Skittles headed for cattle feed
+Mars investigating Skittles said to be intended for cattle

-NEW YORK (AP) — A mysterious Skittles spill on a rural highway in Wisconsin is taking another twist, with Mars Inc. saying it doesn’t know why the discarded candy was about to be used as cattle feed.
+NEW YORK (AP) — A mysterious Skittles spill on a rural highway in Wisconsin is taking another twist, with Mars Inc. saying it doesn’t know why the discarded candy might have been headed to become cattle feed.

-The case began when a Wisconsin sheriff posted on Facebook this week that “hundreds of thousands of Skittles” had been found spilled on a rural highway and it was unclear how they got there.
-Later, he updated the post to say the candy had fallen off the back of a truck on its way to be cattle feed.
+The case began when a Wisconsin sheriff posted on Facebook this week that “hundreds of thousands of Skittles” had been found spilled on a highway.
+Later, he updated the post to say the candy had fallen off a truck on its way to be cattle feed.

 Only red Skittles had spilled out, and Dodge County Sheriff Dale Schmidt joked in the post that it would be difficult to “Taste the Rainbow” in its entirety.
-The incident gained attention online after CNN wrote about it, citing a report from a local affiliate.
+The incident gained attention after CNN wrote about it, citing a report from a local affiliate.

-The use of a variety of food byproducts for animal feed is common, and Skittles maker Mars Inc. says it has procedures for discarding foods for that use.
-However, the company says the Skittles in question came from a factory that doesn’t sell unused products for animal feed.
+A variety of food byproducts are commonly used for animal feed, and Mars says it has procedures for discarding foods for that purpose.
+However, the company says the Skittles in question came from a factory that doesn’t sell unused products for feed.

 Most Read Stories